 He also goes wild -- literally -- at the site or smell of food, any kind of food.
 He jumps on counters, knocks the trash can over, tears holes in trash bags to get to the food.
 I have found half-eaten chicken bones all over the house, I know these can be fatal.
 He gets on the table (if we are not quick enough) and takes food off the plate.
 I leave dry food out all day and feed him 1/2 can of wet food twice a day.

-When I had him neutered, they discovered that he had worms, and I thought that have been the culprit, but it has been a month and he is still "starved."
+When I had him neutered, they discovered that he had worms, and I thought that have been the culprit, but it has been a month and he is still "starved." - Bewildered

 It certainly seems that Anakin behavioral problems.
 A rough kitten-hood can be a difficult thing to overcome.
 Anakin is fortunate in having an understanding mom like you.
 Unfortunately, many kittens are not so lucky.
 I think that your best bet is to continue the 15-minute isolation periods and to spray him with water when he misbehaves.
 Be consistent in your application of these measures so as to drive through the message.
 If you do not see improvement, I suggest that you discuss anti-anxiety medications with your vet.
 Modern drugs have been known to work miracles on stressed kitties.
 Keep me posted.
 Simba

-This is for the woman who wrote in about Anakin, a kitten who went after any food -including any in trash - even though he'd been wormed.
+This is for the woman who wrote in about Anakin, a kitten who went after any food -including any in trash - even though he would been wormed.
 Last summer I adopted a shelter cat that came with tapeworms.
 He had a ravenous appetite.
 Once the tapeworms were cleared up, he continued to gorge on food for 2 more months.
 He now eats normally.
 I think cats that have experienced food deprivation may need a while to trust that there will always be food available, and that it is ok to eat normally.
 Ms. R

 Thanks for the note Ms. R!
 Simba

-We have four cats, 3 girls 1 boy. (from 3-12 years old) years (all are spayed or neutered).
+We have four cats, 3 girls 1 boy. (from 3 to 12-years-old) years (all are spayed or neutered).
 The eldest female was declawed because of some behavior problems.
 She was adopted from the streets at ~7 months and is very high strung.
 She is no longer aggressive and generally ignores the other cats.
 The youngest, the male, is a well behaved cat, he is very affectionate with us and good with two of his sisters (playing and mutually washing, etc).
 However, he and his eldest sister do not get along.
 In the middle of the night when we are asleep, he will stalk and corner her.
 Often, he will do this when she is at her food bowl.
 This leads her to panic and often defecate or urinate near her food dish.
 The male knows this is unacceptable.
 When he does it while we are awake and see it happen, he is punished, often separated and placed in another room by himself for a period of time.
 And yet, he continues to exhibit this behavior.
 Is this dominance problem or are there any other causes.
 Is there anything we can do, apart from isolating the young cat to break this behavior? - Concerned & Frustrated

 Dear Concerned & Frustrated,